 In layman’s terms, this means that you’ll have a limited number of applications to choose from, which are compatible with MTD.
 You’ll use this to keep a record of your income and expenses and submit these digitally to HMRC.

-At Coconut, we’re working hard to ensure we’re fully compliant and ready for Making Tax Digital once it comes into play in 2024.
+At Coconut, we’re already HMRC-recognised for handling MTD ITSA digital record-keeping and quarterly submissions requirements and will be ready for Making Tax Digital once it comes into play in 2026.

 Can I use Excel for Making Tax Digital?